Maki Mirage: Historiography

-The historical background and data (information, facts, names, etc.) on the operation were kept secret until 1991.
+The historical background and data (information, facts, names, etc.) on the operation were kept secret at least 2014 when Ancha and Miz's 1st edition of Chinese Diaspora in Vladivostok was published.
+But this book was never released to the public, only the 2nd edition was.
 Post-Soviet historiography and documentary portrayals have omitted the East Asian contributions to Soviet history and intelligence.
-Historian Jon K. Chang performed interviews gathering family histories of Koreans in Central Asia and research corroborated by Soviet era photographs, that highlighted the roles of Soviet Koreans in the historical operation.
+The historian Jon K. Chang performed interviews gathering family histories of Koreans and Chinese in Central Asia and research corroborated by Soviet era photographs, that highlighted the roles of Soviet Koreans in the historical operation.
 He points out that the 2008 Russian film, Operatsiia: Agent Prizrak (Операция «Агент призрак») which focuses exclusively on the "Russian" (including other Russified European groups) agents, incidentally includes a shot with a list of names of agents in Operation Maki Mirage, which includes two of the omitted East Asian officers (EASI).
 Incidentally, they were two of the most important: Khan Chan Ger and Van In Zun.
-Khan and Van (Wang in English) were the leaders (nachal'niki) of the Korean and Chinese OPGU/NKVD regiments respectively.
-It was specifically mentioned in Khisamutdinov's The Russian Far East: Historical Essays that the Soviet Korean and Chinese deportations were carried out by Korean and Chinese regiments (respectively) of the NKVD in 1937-1938.
+Khan and Van (Wang in English) were the leaders (nachal'niki) of the Korean and Chinese OGPU/NKVD regiments respectively.
+It was specifically mentioned in Khisamutdinov's The Russian Far East: Historical Essays that the Soviet Korean and Chinese deportations were carried out by Korean and Chinese regiments (respectively) of the NKVD in 1937–1938.
 (Khisamutdinov also gives other facts and data on the Korean and Chinese deportations).

+However, Grigorii Eliseevich Khan (Khan Chan Ger) was arrested on Sept.
+3, 1937.
+Thus, despite being the highest ranking East Asian in the NKVD, he was removed before the start of the Korean deportation.
+Nikolai Van (Van In Zun) may have participated in the Chinese deportation.
+He, tellingly, was only arrested after the Chinese deportation was completed on May 5, 1938.
+(The last of the three stages of the Chinese deportation took place in March-beginning of April, 1938).
 Chang sees the historiography of Operation Maki-Mirage as emblematic of how national minorities in the USSR had been minimized and neglected in history.